 When I had a brick-and-mortar business, I was clueless about a lot of things, but one thing I made sure of…that everyone who walked through our doors experienced exceptional customer service. 🤩

 I may be a business that provides a service but I am also a customer.
 As a customer, I would like to walk into a business where I choose to spend my money and hope to receive great customer service.
-I don’t need a red carpet, just courteous, common sense customer service.
+I don’t need a red carpet, just courteous, good common sense customer service.

 Let me share…

 One day, I walk into a very well-known jewelry store chain.
 I was so excited to buy a piece of jewelry that I’ve had my heart on for a while and my hubby wanted to get it for me.
 We walk into the store which was located in a pretty popular mall.
 We see a huddle of employees carrying on a conversation.
 They saw that we walked in, they continue with whatever it was they were talking about.
 We are standing there waiting to spend some money.
-Mind you, we were the only customers in the store at that moment.
-There were about five employees.
+Mind you, we were the only customers in the store at that moment and there were about five employees.

 After about 5 minutes when they decided to first finish their conversation with each other, one approached and asked what can she help us with.
 Five minutes may not seem long, but it is when you walk into a business and you are the only customer and there are five employees behind the counter.
 Judging by their gestures I can assume it wasn’t a serious conversation when they are smiling and laughing.
 Even it was a serious issue they were trying to resolve, first, it should be behind doors secondly, it only takes 2 seconds to greet a customer.